typelevel/typelevel.github.com/_events/2016-03-summit-philadelphia.md

 This event will take place at Hub's Cira Centre, next to 30th Street Station.

-Plan to hang around after the Typelevel Summit, because this year, the <a href="http://www.nescala.org/">Northeast Scala Symposium</a> will be held at the same location on March 4th and 5th.
-RSVPs open January 16th.

 {% include venue_map.html %}

 ## Sponsors